US coronavirus case rates are ticking up after weeks of decline

 (CNN) — Daily US coronavirus cases have been ticking up recently, a trend medical experts have said they won’t want to see as a potentially complicated flu season approaches.

-New daily cases averaged about 39,700 over a week as of Thursday — and that average has risen the past five days, data from Johns Hopkins University show.
+New daily cases averaged about 39,700 over a week as of Thursday.
+That average has risen the past few days, to 13% higher than the week before, data from Johns Hopkins University show.

 This comes after weeks of decline from a summer surge.
 It’s well below the summer peak average of 67,300 on July 22.